hyperledger-solang/solang/docs/installing.rst

 You should see wasm32 listed under the target.
 Lastly check that the static libraries are installed::

-  llvm-version --link-static --libs
+  llvm-config --link-static --libs

 If there is no output, there are no static llvm libraries and building will fail.

 Installing the LLVM Libraries
 -----------------------------
-If you did not have the llvm libraries installed then you can either install your systems llvm packages or compile your own.
+If you do not have the llvm libraries installed then you can either install your distribution llvm packages or compile your own.
 Compiling your own is helpful if you want to do solang development.

-Any version from llvm 8.0 with the WebAssembly target enabled will do.
+Any release from llvm 8.0 onwards, with the WebAssembly target enabled should work.
 Note that you will also need clang; the Solidity standard library is written in C, and is compiled to wasm by clang.
-For this to work, the version of clang **must** be the same as the version of llvm.
+The version of clang *must* be the same as the version of llvm.

 Installing LLVM on Ubuntu